mbohm45/Jelly-Data/tables_and_figures/README.md

 # Results

-Here you will find all code necessary to recreate the figures we used in our paper, .pdfs of each figure and .pdfs of the supplementary tables (created in Microsoft Word).
+Here you will find .PDF documents of all figures and supplementary tables included in the final report.

 xoxo jelly beans